Reality before intervention

 Read the decision gate →When every decision returns to leadership, the issue may not be delegation.

-Read the decision gate →How We Work
+Read the decision gate →Core philosophy

 Evidence without hype